ShangShungFoundation/protocol/README.md

 ========

 Correspondence Protocol System

-INpired by the workshop in Merigar 2017. with Bruno and Peter Tested with Django1.9 and Python3.5
+Inspired by the workshop in Merigar 2017. with Bruno and Peter

+Tested with Django1.9 and Python3.5

 Features:
 ---------

-* [] Digital (email) and physical correspondence
+* Digital (emails) and physical correspondence
-* [] Incomig and Outgoing correspondance
+* Incomig and Outgoing correspondance
-* [] Single correspondance and threads (interchange of curespondance)
+* Single correspondance and threads (interchange of curespondance)
-* [] Stores all attached documents
+* Stores all attached documents
-* [] Automatically asigned Protocol reference
+* Automatically asigned unique Protocol reference
-* [] Protocol establish storage directory corresponding to category hierarchy
+* Protocol establish storage directory corresponding to category hierarchy
-* [] Supports multiple physical storage locations for distributed intitutions
+* Supports multiple physical storage locations for distributed institutions

 Installing
 ----------